The Perfect 3 Days in London Itinerary

-Planning is key to making the most out of your time.
+Planning for a trip to London is key to making the most out of your time.
 Plus you don't want to waste too much time on transport, so I put together this easy London Itinerary to help you make the most out of your 3 days in The Smoke.

 Can I do London in 3 Days?